FootGolf is Currently Unavailable

 FootGolf uses golf's basic model including tee boxes, greens, bunkers, hazards and 18 holes of play.
 Scorecards display par scores for each hole as in regular golf.
 FootGolf as a game is played throughout the world in many different forms, but as a sport, it is regulated by the Federation for International FootGolf (FIFG).
 The American FootGolf League (AFGL) is the exclusive member of the FIFG and governing body for the sport of FootGolf in the United States.

 "Kick" times for FootGolf are limited, based on availability and golf traffic.
-FootGolf "kick" times must always be booked over the phone by calling (760) 346-7060 Ext.
-1 or in the Golf Shop.
-FootGolf "kick" times are available to book 7-days in advance.
+Rate includes up to 18 holes of FootGolf.
+FootGolf "kick" times must always be booked over the phone by calling the golf shop direct at (760) 346-7060 Ext.
+1 (not available online).

 The Basic Rules of FootGolf